nkpatro/TechTest/Readme.txt

-I used Django and django rest framework for this as I have been using this framework for last few years.
+I used Django and django rest framework for this test as we have been using django tools in our production for last few years.

 Dependencies:
 I have included a requirements.txt file to install all the dependencies.